Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Introduction

 While the SSM architecture enables efficiency, it comes with some downsides.
 For example, Mamba often exhibits poor performance for in-context learning and long context retrieval~\cite{qu}.
 Moreover, the underlying causes of these failures can be difficult to pinpoint because the recurrent structure of SSMs lacks the explicit neuron representations found in transformers, which have been the subject of a great deal of interpretability research~\cite{rai2024practical,bills2023language,bricken,braun,bushnaq,singh2024rethinking}.
 This reduced interpretability positions SSMs as a more opaque architecture, limiting our understanding of them and hindering their deployment and subsequent improvement.

 To meet this challenge, we propose a mechanistic investigation of SSMs, largely focused on Mamba.
-Our approach centers on finding \textit{\methodlong}, i.e. identifying a small number of meaningful activation subspaces that are critical for routing information through an SSM.
+Our approach centers on finding \textit{\methodlong}, by identifying a small set of activation subspaces causally selected from a larger pool critically routing information.

 This approach replaces transformer-specific interpretations focused on neurons and attention heads with a steering-focused exploration of recurrent activation subspaces.
 With this approach, we find that information in Mamba is routed through a small number of dominant activation subspaces, which creates bottlenecks that limit performance (e.g. see \cref{fig:spd_entropy}a).

 Having identified these bottlenecks, we propose a simple, targeted steering intervention to improve performance without requiring fine-tuning by scaling activations at particular points in an SSM.
 This steering intervention alleviates previously identified bottlenecks and improves performance across standard benchmarks (see \cref{fig:spd_entropy}b).
-Surprisingly, this intervention which is identified only using samples from the Pile, improves performance on 5 different SSMs across diverse text benchmarks by an average of 8.27\% without requiring any task-specific tuning.
+Surprisingly, this intervention which is identified only using samples from the Pile, improves performance on 7 different SSMs across diverse text benchmarks by an average of 8.27\% without requiring any task-specific tuning.

 As a secondary evaluation, to validate that the identified bottlenecks are indeed hindering performance, we make minimal modifications to Mamba to yield an architecture we call Stable-Mamba.
 Stable-Mamba adds only 256 new parameters and has a negligible effect on inference speed and memory consumption.
 After retraining from scratch, Stable-Mamba partially avoids the previously identified bottleneck and improves performance across standard benchmarks (\cref{fig:spd_entropy}c).
 Taken together, our results show how interpretability methods can be made practically useful by localizing model failures in order to improve them.